Buy a Ledger on Amazon: How to Know It’s Safe

-— As with any piece of hardware, devices can be tampered with, and you’re right to give close scrutiny to your brand new Nano.
+— As with any piece of hardware, devices can be tampered with, and you’re right to give close scrutiny to your brand new device.

-When you buy a hardware wallet to store your private keys, you’re putting your faith in that device to protect some of your most precious and valuable assets – so being able to trust the device is imperative.
+When you buy a hardware wallet to store your private keys, you’re putting your faith in that device to protect some of your most precious and valuable assets.
+So being able to trust the device is imperative.
 So how can you be sure that you can trust your hardware wallet?
-Particularly when it comes from a third-party vendor?
+Here’s how to buy a Ledger on Amazon – and know that it’s safe.

 In this article, we will walk you through the process of checking the authenticity of your Ledger device, empowering you to check that it’s genuine no matter where you bought it.